Keyboard shortcuts

 • Run:

-• Expected output: the merged padding, background, text color, radius, and shadow values.
+• Expected output: the merged padding, background, text color, width, constraints, layout tokens, radius, and shadow values.

-Why this exists: it demonstrates that Twill’s core abstraction is style composition, not framework-specific components.
+Why this exists: it demonstrates that Twill’s core abstraction is style composition, not framework-specific components, and that arbitrary/custom values still live inside the same typed builder surface.

 States Example

-This example isolates state and attribute layers such as hover, focus_visible, disabled, data_state, and aria_state.
+This example isolates state and attribute layers such as hover, focus_visible, disabled, data_attr, and aria_attr.

 • File: examples/03_states.rs